František Gallovič

 SPICE (Seismic Wave Propagation and Imaging in Complex Media: a European Network, co-ordinated by Heiner Igel, Ludwig-Maximilians-University), MRTN-CT-2003-504267, 2004-2007.

-Modeling of Strong Ground Motions, co-ordinated by J. Zahradník, Grant Agency of Czech Republic 205/03/1047, 2003-2005.
+Modeling of Strong Ground Motions, co-ordinated by J. Zahradník, Czech Science Foundation 205/03/1047, 2003-2005.

 3D modelling of strong ground motion including realistic excitation, principal investigator I. Opršal, research project of Grant Agency of Charles University GAUK 235/2003/B-GEO/MFF, 2003.